Constantine VII, 913-959, replaces Romanus I. A Byzantine story illustrated by Byzantine copper coins.

 DOC Constnatine VII, 22 "914-919" ("Class 1")

-Invasions by the Bulgarians required the help of an able military man and the admiral Romanus I pushed himself into the role of regent and co-emperor in 920, forcing out Zoe.
+At first the army had some successes under Zoe's generals, but a woman could not lead armies and invasions by the Bulgarians made it clear an able military man was required.
+The admiral Romanus I pushed himself into the role of regent and co-emperor in 920, forcing out Zoe.
 He issued coins in his own name (the second type above), having relegated Constantine VII to a minor role.
 In 921 Romanus promoted his oldest son, Christopher, who was already an adult military man, to co-emperor.
 Constantine VII was moved down the list of heirs.
 The next coin, a silver miliaresion, has the names of Romanus I, Christopher, and Constantine VII, in that order, which explicitly shows Constantine VII was not even next in line after Romanus.

 Obverse: Cross potent on four steps, globus beneath.